-T 1 Patch management The process of identifying and implementing patches.
+Patch management The process of identifying and implementing patches.
 DevSecOps Foundation Pathological Culture Pathological cultures tend to view information as a personal resource, to be used in political power struggles (Westrum).
 DevOps Leader, Site Reliability Engineering Penetration Testing An authorized simulated attack on a computer system that looks for security weaknesses, potentially gaining access to the system's features and data.
 DevSecOps Foundation People Changes Focuses on changing attitudes, behaviors, skills, or performance of employees.
 DevOps Leader Performance Test The purpose of the test is to determine an EUT meets its system performance criterion or to determine what a system's performance capabilities are.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Plan Formal, approved document that describes the capabilities and resources needed to achieve a result.
 Certified Agile Process Owner Plan-Do-Check-Act A four-stage cycle for process management and improvement attributed to W. Edwards Deming.
 Sometimes called the Deming Cycle or PDCA.
 Certified Agile Process Owner, Certified Agile Service Manager, DevOps Foundation, DevSecOps Foundation Platform-as-a- Service (PaaS) Category of cloud computing services that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Plugin A pre-programmed integration between an Orchestration tool and other tools.
 For example, many tools offer plugins to integrate with Jenkins.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Policies Formal documents that define boundaries in terms of what the organization may or may not do as part of its operations.
 DevOps Foundation, DevSecOps Foundation Policy Formal document that describes the overall intentions and direction of a service provider, as expressed by senior management.
-Certified Agile Process Owner

-The notion that security principles and concepts can be articulated in code (e.g., software, configuration management, automation) to a sufficient degree that the need for an extensive traditional policy framework is greatly reduced.
-Standards and guidelines should be implemented in code and configuration, automatically enforced and automatically reported-on in terms of compliance, variance or suspected violations.
-DevSecOps Foundation Review that takes place after a change or a project has been implemented that assesses whether the change was successful and opportunities for improvement.
-Certified Agile Service Manager, DevOps Foundation Increment of work that is "done" and capable of being released if it makes sense to do so.
-Certified Agile Service Manager, DevOps Foundation This is a class of terms which refers names of activities and processes that are conducted on an EUT prior to integration into the trunk branch.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation The relative importance of an incident, problem or change; based on impact and urgency.
-(ITIL definition) DevOps Foundation, DevSecOps Foundation Technologies that help organizations provide secured privileged access to critical assets and meet compliance requirements by securing, managing and monitoring privileged accounts and access.
-(Gartner) DevSecOps Foundation The underlying cause of one or more incidents.
-(ITIL definition) DevOps Foundation, DevSecOps Foundation Step-by-step instructions that describe how to perform the activities in a process.
-Certified Agile Service Manager Structured set of activities designed to accomplish a specific objective.
-A process takes inputs and turns them into defined outputs.
-Related work activities that take specific inputs and produce specific outputs that are of value to a customer.
-Certified Agile Service Manager, DevOps Foundation, DevSecOps Foundation Prioritized list of everything that needs to be designed or improved for a process including current and future requirements.
-Certified Agile Service Manager concepts can be articulated in code (e.g., software, configuration management, automation) to a sufficient degree that the need for an extensive traditional policy framework is greatly reduced.
-Standards and guidelines should be implemented in code and configuration, automatically enforced and automatically reported-on in terms of compliance, variance or suspected violations.
-Review that takes place after a change or a project has been implemented that assesses whether the change was successful and opportunities for improvement.
-Increment of work that is "done" and capable of being released if it makes sense to do so.
-This is a class of terms which refers names of activities and processes that are conducted on an EUT prior to integration into the trunk branch.
-The relative importance of an incident, problem or change; based on impact and urgency.
-(ITIL definition) Technologies that help organizations provide secured privileged access to critical assets and meet compliance requirements by securing, managing and monitoring privileged accounts and access.
-(Gartner) The underlying cause of one or more incidents.
-(ITIL definition) Step-by-step instructions that describe how to perform the activities in a process.
-Structured set of activities designed to accomplish a specific objective.
-A process takes inputs and turns them into defined outputs.
-Related work activities that take specific inputs and produce specific outputs that are of value to a customer.
-Prioritized list of everything that needs to be designed or improved for a process including
+Certified Agile Process Owner tion that security principles and epts can be articulated in code (e.g., are, configuration management, nation) to a sufficient degree that the for an extensive traditional policy work is greatly reduced.
+Standards and ines should be implemented in code onfiguration, automatically enforced utomatically reported-on in terms of liance, variance or suspected DevSecOps Foundation t has been implemented that assesses er the change was successful and Certified Agile Service Manager, DevOps Foundation ole of being released if it makes sense Certified Agile Service Manager, DevOps Foundation ies and processes that are conducted EUT prior to integration into the trunk Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation m or change; based on impact and DevOps Foundation, DevSecOps Foundation ed privileged access to critical assets neet compliance requirements by ng, managing and monitoring DevSecOps Foundation DevOps Foundation, DevSecOps Foundation • Certified Agile Service Manager nplish a specific objective.
+A process nputs and turns them into defined ts.
+Related work activities that take ic inputs and produce specific outputs Certified Agile Service Manager, DevOps Foundation, DevSecOps Foundation ned or improved for a process including Certified Agile Service Manager SOUTH OF THE CONTROL epts can be articulated in code (e.g., are, configuration management, nation) to a sufficient degree that the for an extensive traditional policy work is greatly reduced.
+Standards and lines should be implemented in code onfiguration, automatically enforced utomatically reported-on in terms of liance, variance or suspected ons.
+In that takes place after a change or a contract that a sees implemented that assesses are the change was successful and attunities for improvement.
+In the tof work that is "done" and a class of terms which refers names of the same and processes that are conducted EUT prior to integration into the trunk head on the processes that the programment of the process of the process of the compliance of an incident, and contract the process of